arjunajithtp/example-echo/README.md

 # example-echo
-An example using golang echo framework.
+An example for golang echo framework.